opnfv/vineperf/docs/testing/user/configguide/tools.rst

 Last Level Cache Management
 ---------------------------

-VSPERF support last-level cache management using Intel's RDT tool(s) - the relavant ones are `Intel CAT-CMT <https://github.com/intel/intel-cmt-cat>`_ and `Intel RMD <https://github.com/intel/rmd>`_.
+ViNePerf support last-level cache management using Intel's RDT tool(s) - the relavant ones are `Intel CAT-CMT <https://github.com/intel/intel-cmt-cat>`_ and `Intel RMD <https://github.com/intel/rmd>`_.
 RMD is a linux daemon that runs on individual hosts, and provides a REST API for control/orchestration layer to request LLC for the VMs/Containers/Applications.
-RDT receives resource policy form orchestration layer - in this case, from VSPERF - and enforce it on the host.
+RDT receives resource policy form orchestration layer - in this case, from ViNePerf - and enforce it on the host.
 It achieves this enforcement via kernel interfaces such as resctrlfs and libpqos.
 The resource here refer to the last-level cache.
 User can configure policies to define how much of cache a CPU can get.
 The policy configuration is described below.